-Unlike most dinosaurs, T-Rex had an unusual growth curve, increasing dramatically in weight after the age of 14.
-Still, his head has the S common to other related dinosaurs.
-It was historically described as a ‘living tripod’, with the body being at approximately 45 degrees from the vertical, walking on two legs and dragging the tail around, but modern representations show it with its body approximately parallel to the ground and tail extended behind the body to balance the head, which paleontologists believe to be much closer to reality.
+The tail also played a key role.
+T. Rex was historically described as a ‘living tripod’, with the body being at approximately 45 degrees from the vertical, walking on two legs and dragging the tail around, but modern representations show it with its body approximately parallel to the ground and tail extended behind the body to balance the head, which paleontologists believe to be much closer to reality.

 The back legs of Tyrannosaurus Rex are extremely powerful, allowing it to carry massive weights, and run very fast on short distances.
 The only apparent weakness was its forearms, which are not even long enough to reach its mouth, but they probably could have been used for grabbing prey… or at least pieces of it.
-It was suggested at some point that T Rex was covered with feathers, or at least some protofeathers, but this theory was proven inaccurate.
+It was suggested at some point that T. Rex was covered with feathers or at least some protofeathers, but this theory was proven inaccurate.

 All in all, despite not being the biggest, T. Rex was definitely the baddest around, and it definitely deserves the tyrant lizard king title.
 Hopefully, the media will not disrupt its image from now on, especially because there are still so many things we have yet to understand about this magnificent dinosaur.